Factbox: Major players in Penn State sex abuse scandal

 JOE PATERNO

-The winningest big-time U.S. college football coach, Paterno was famous for running a untainted and successful program until the Sandusky scandal erupted in November 2011.
+The winningest big-time U.S. college football coach, Paterno was famed for running a untainted and successful program until the Sandusky scandal erupted in November 2011.

 Trustees fired Paterno and university President Graham Spanier in November 2011 for failing to act on allegations that Sandusky had sexually assaulted a boy in Penn State football showers in February 2001.